kgoebber/metpy_thebook/weather_technology/upperair_plots/upperair_practice_tasks.md

-# Upperair Maps Practice Tasks
+# Practice Tasks - Upperair Maps

 1. Create a 500-hPa map displaying the information in the proper format in a Jupyter Notebook.